Node similarity distribution of complex networks and its application in link prediction: Common neighbor based similarity distribution

 The ring based models, including the RRL, MRL, ER, WS, and NW models, are special cases of the unified ring model.
-The corresponding $\eta$, $\alpha$, and generating function for each of these models are summarized in Table 1, from which we can
+The corresponding $\eta$, $\alpha$, and generating function for each of these models are summarized in Table 1.